The Rubber-Driven-Car-Project

 After some small modifications it runs much better.

-I did some research on the internet and so I learned that the propeller should be big with a strong upward gradient for rubber motors.
+I did some research on the internet and so I learned that the

 I designed a new propeller this way, doubled rubber-power ... and ...

 tata!!
 Now it runs 5 to 6 meters, even on carpet.
-On a smooth surface it would run
+On a smooth surface it

 even further, I suppose.